ipfs/kubo/docs/config.md

 #### `Swarm.Transports.Network.TCP`

-[TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) is the most widely used transport by go-ipfs nodes.
+[TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) is the most widely used transport by Kubo nodes.
 It doesn't directly support encryption and/or multiplexing, so libp2p will layer a security & multiplexing transport over it.